 Mineralization within the South Texas Uranium Province is interpreted to be dominantly roll-front type mineralization and primarily of epigenetic origin (Finch, 1996).
 Roll-fronts are formed along an interface between oxidizing groundwater solutions which encounter reducing conditions within the host sandstone unit.
-This boundary between oxidizing and reducing conditions is often referred to as the Reduction/Oxidation (REDOX) interface or front.
-The principle host sandstones associated with Alta Mesa project are the Goliad, Oakville and Catahoula units that are known uranium bearing host sandstones.
+This boundary between oxidizing and reducing conditions is often referred to as the reduction-oxidation contact (REDOX) interface or front.
+The principal host sandstones associated with Alta Mesa and Mestena Grande projects occur within the Goliad, Oakville and Catahoula Formations, all known to be uranium bearing host sandstone formations in south Texas.

 A radioactive material license issued by the TCEQ for the Alta Mesa project is in timely renewal.
 The underground injection control permit is in timely renewal and remains in good standing.
-Production could resume in areas already included in existing production area authorizations, and Production Area Authorization 7 (PAA-7) is fully authorized and ready for the installation of new production patterns.
-The Project has two waste disposal wells that have had their permits recently renewed.
+Production could resume in areas already included in existing production area authorizations, and Production Area Authorization 7 (PAA-7) is fully authorized and currently undergoing installation of new production patterns.
+The Alta Mesa Project has two waste disposal wells that have had their permits recently renewed.